msdickinson/hyde-hugo-starter-dev/content/posts/introducing-hyde.md

 ---
 layout: post
 title: Introducing Hyde
-date: 2013-12-28 00:00:00 +0000
+date: 2013-12-28T00:00:00.000+00:00

 ---
 Hyde is a brazen two-column [hugo](https://gohugo.io) theme based on the [Jekyll](http://jekyllrb.com) theme of the same name.
-It pairs a prominent sidebar with uncomplicated content.
+It pairs a prominent sidebar with uncomplicated content.TESTST

 ### Hyde features